metabolomicsworkbench/MetGENE/README.md

 ## (Upcoming) MetGENE source code (R, php and supporting files)

-We also provide the source code so that one can clone this tool and run it locally as a web application.
+We also provide the source code so that one can clone this tool and run it locally as a web application for their own use.
 KEGG APIs are used in this tool.
 Please see their license terms at https://www.kegg.jp/kegg/legal.html (see also https://www.pathway.jp/en/academic.html).

+### Using this code to provide user's own web service

-While no KEGG license is required to run the web app on user's localhost (e.g., access as localhost:install_location_withrespectto_DocumentRoot/MetGENE, or, restrict its access to the IP addresses belonging to their own research group), if the user wishes to provide this tool (or their own tool based on a subset of this tool involving use of KEGG APIs) as a service (see LICENSE), they must obtain their own KEGG license with suitable rights.
+While no KEGG license is required to run the web app on user's local computer (e.g., access as localhost:install_location_withrespectto_DocumentRoot/MetGENE, or, restrict its access to the IP addresses belonging to their own research group), if the user wishes to provide this tool (or their own tool based on a subset of this tool involving use of KEGG APIs) as a service (see LICENSE), they must obtain their own KEGG license with suitable rights.

+### Faster version of MetGENE
+If the user has purchased license for KEGG FTP Data, they can activate a 'preCompute' mode to run faster version of MetGENE.
+To acheive this, please set preCompute = 1 in the file setPrecompute.R.
+Otherwise, please ensure that preCompute is set to 0 in the file setPrecompute.R.
+Further, to use the faster version, the user needs to run the R scripts in the 'data' folder.
+Please see the respective R files in the 'data' folder for how to run them.

 ## For REST API-based access to integrate in user’s existing tools: